tdkehoe/iam/faqs.md

 * Administrator on All Identity and Access enabled services, which enables a user to create service instances and assign users access to all resources in the account
 * Administrator on All account management services, which enables a user to complete tasks like inviting and removing users, managing access groups, managing service IDs, managing private catalog offerings, and tracking billing and usage.

+## How do I add authentication into my web and mobile apps?
+{: #appid}

+IAM is used to manage access to your {{site.data.keyword.cloud_notm}} services and resources.
+With {{site.data.keyword.appid_full_notm}}, you can take cloud security one step further by adding authentication into your web and mobile apps.
+With just a few lines of code, you can easily secure your Cloud-native apps and services that run on {{site.data.keyword.cloud_notm}}.
+Ready to get started?
+[Check out the docs](/docs/services/appid/index.html).